 The Catalan Parliament grants all statistics included in the Statistical Plan for Catalonia, and the Annual Programmes for Statistical Action that are derived from it, official status or the status of public interest.
 As the official statistical body of the Government of Catalonia, the Catalan Parliament charges Idescat with the task of drawing up a large part of this information, as well as planning, programming and coordinating the statistical production of other entities that participate in the Statistical System of Catalonia, as established in the Statistical Law of Catalonia and the Law on the Statistical Plan for Catalonia (chapter II of the Statistical Law of Catalonia).

 The Statistical Law of Catalonia protects the information provided by survey respondents for the purposes of official statistical activities, regardless of whether this information comes from people, companies or institutions.
-Specifically, the statistical secret (chapter IV of the Statistical Law of Catalonia) protects individualised data gathered on questionnaires, which can neither be made public nor be shared with any other person or entity, not even with public administrations except for those that are also bound by the obligation of the statistical secret.
+Specifically, the statistical confidentiality (chapter IV of the Statistical Law of Catalonia) protects individualised data gathered on questionnaires, which can neither be made public nor be shared with any other person or entity, not even with public administrations except for those that are also bound by the obligation of the statistical confidentiality.

-Likewise, all the staff at Idescat and other bodies that participate in official statistics in Catalonia make a solemn oath to preserve the statistical secret and could face severe penalties should they violate this oath.
+Likewise, all the staff at Idescat and other bodies that participate in official statistics in Catalonia make a solemn oath to preserve the statistical confidentiality and could face severe penalties should they violate this oath.

-Additionally, the obligation to preserve the statistical secret extends to the publication of results, such that both Idescat and the remaining bodies within the Statistical System of Catalonia take special care to prevent individual data to be deduced from the information published.
+Additionally, the obligation to preserve the statistical confidentiality extends to the publication of results, such that both Idescat and the remaining bodies within the Statistical System of Catalonia take special care to prevent individual data to be deduced from the information published.

-In terms of confidentiality when processing the individual data subject to the statistical secret, a network of physical, logical and procedural security systems, adopted by Idescat's Security Document, protects the individualised information from unauthorised access.
+In terms of confidentiality when processing the individual data subject to the statistical confidentiality, a network of physical, logical and procedural security systems, adopted by Idescat's Security Document, protects the individualised information from unauthorised access.
 In the case of Idescat, all confidential information is exclusively stored in and processed through its internal networks with no connections to the outside, in order to ensure access security.

 Often, citizens wonder why they have been selected to answer a survey when other people in their neighbourhood or city, friends or family members have not been asked.
 This is because most official statistics are done using samples, meaning people are randomly chosen to take part, in a way that is representative of the total population being studied.
 In this sense, people are usually chosen according to sex, age, place of residence or similar data.